 Entering into college is an exciting and scary experience for all!
 This section of Core Seminar 1 will examine various decision-making models and change experiences to help guide you through your college career.
 Making decisions with all the facts may seem easy but is usually an unrealistic situation.
 In most cases, we have to make assumptions and “best guesses” on outcomes.
 During this class you will have the opportunity to explore decision making within certain (low risk, high information) and uncertain (high risk, limited or no information) environments and then assess how change may be a result of the decisions.

 Leonardo Da Vinci used his art.
 Mohammad Ali used his fists.
 Helen Keller used her willpower.
 Robin Williams used his charm.
 There are many ways to change the world.
 And if you so desire you can make a difference, too.
 Our primary goal will be set no lower than to help you plot your path to greatness.
 Your life consists of two dates and a dash.
 You will learn at least seven ways to make the most of that dash.

 CATS: What they do for the health and success of a college student

 This seminar will empower students to develop ways to integrate health and success during their first year of college.
-Complementary and Alternative TherapieS (CATS), which are popular practices to enhance health, decrease stress, and affect injuries will be explored through healing touch, massage therapy, supplements, meditation, music therapy, art therapy, and the evidence necessary to integrate into one's life.
+We will explore Complementary and Alternative TherapieS (CATS), popular practices to enhance health, decrease stress, and affect injuries, through healing touch, massage therapy, supplements, meditation, music therapy, art therapy, and the evidence necessary to integrate into one's life.
 In addition to exploring health, students will become equipped with the knowledge and skills needed to be a successful college student.